CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Video Language Models on CycliST

-In cases where the VLM produces an indefinite answer, we tag the answer in the JSON and consider it incorrect when computing accuracy.
+When the VLM produces an indefinite answer, we tag it in the JSON and consider it incorrect when computing accuracy.
 In metrics such as the Mean Absolute Error (MAE), these answers are excluded.
+Where applicable, we highlight random guessing as baseline performance as the lower end of the color bands in the tables.